 Add additional Red Hat Virtualization hosts automatically, and move and remove hosts from datacenters as needed.

 Add Red Hat Virtualization hosts automatically, configure Red Hat Enterprise Linux hosts when appropriate, and move and remove hosts from data centers as needed.

 Separate network traffic into multiple networks on one or more interfaces to improve the performance and security of Red Hat Virtualization.

 Create and manage data and ISO storage domains.

 Operate virtual machines in the Red Hat Virtualization environment.

 Migrate and control automatic migration of virtual machines.

 Manage virtual machine images

 Automating virtual machine deployment

-- Back up, restore, and upgrade Red Hat Virtualization.
+Back up, restore, and upgrade the software in a Red Hat Virtualization environment.

-- Explain procedures to improve resilience and reliability of Red Hat Virtualization by removing single points of failure and implementing high-availability features.
+Explain procedures to improve the resilience and reliability of Red Hat Virtualization by removing single points of failure and implementing high-availability features.

-- Demonstrate skills learned in this course by installing and configuring Red Hat Virtualization, using it to create and manage virtual machines, and by backing up and updating components of Red Hat Virtualization.
+Demonstrate skills learned in this course by installing and configuring Red Hat Virtualization; using the platform to create and manage virtual machines; and backing up and updating components of Red Hat Virtualization.